19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Your employees should also be aware of fraud risks and regularly receive anti-fraud training.
 Pay attention to the passwords they use daily and whether they’re falling into the “0987654321” or “QWERTY” traps.

 Teach them to uncover potential red flags and implement the right fraud detection techniques.
 One soldier won’t make the battle against fraud.
-Consider educating those whom you are working with.
+Consider educating those with whom you are working.

 7. Learn from Experience

 Experience is the biggest golden brick in the world, that’s true.
-When you fall into a ditch hundreds of times, bruised all over, you’ll build a bridge or a safety net not to be hurt once again next time.
+When you fall into a ditch hundreds of times, bruised all over, you’ll build a bridge or a safety net so you won’t be hurt once again next time.

 What I mean here is that creating and maintaining a file of past fraudulent transactions and attempts is always a good idea.
 Fraud protection is possible when you take necessary precautions and keep a record of what’s going on in your business.